 Pathogen and outbreak analysis: Leverage whole genome analysis for epidemiological outbreak investigation.
 Accurately type and characterize microbial isolates.
 Monitor outbreaks and track pathogen transmission back to the source using modern phylogenetic tools.
 Learn more

 QIAGEN CLC Single Cell Analysis Module enables analysis from raw FASTQ files to clusters of cells with annotated cell types and differentially expressed genes.
 It also lets you to visualize data from over a million cells at once.
+Additional functionality includes TCR-repertoire analysis, ATAC-seq support and RNA velocity analysis workflows.

-One of the greatest challenges when beginning to analyze data is which of the many recently developed single-cell algorithms to use.
 QIAGEN CLC Single Cell Analysis Module was developed based on the best-performing algorithms as assessed by recent independent benchmarking papers.
 The algorithms have been re-implemented to scale to the largest datasets and run on a wide range of hardware.

 Short read lengths and repetitive genomic regions often result in fragmented de novo assemblies.
 To improve results and convert contigs into high quality assemblies a complex process referred to as genome finishing is needed.
 QIAGEN CLC Genome Finishing Module is an add-on to QIAGEN CLC Genomics Workbench Premium, designed to accelerate and simplify genome finishing, and make this process accessible to life scientists without deep understanding of bioinformatics.